joyent/conch-shell/README.md

   the app, runs the test suite, and then runs `conch version` to verify basic functionality

-* `make docker_release` - Copies the local source code into the container and executes `make release checksums`, dropping the results in the local `release` directory.
+* `make docker_release` - Checks the provided version from git and executes `make release`, dropping the results in the local `release` directory.

 ## Reproducible Builds

-At this time, reproducible builds are not supported.
-The build environment sets certain values at build time that help us debug user problems.
-This unfortunately also causes each binary to be unique, specific to the exact time and place it was built.
+As of 1841c57, our build process no longer inserts local values that break reproducible builds.
+Using docker and our `make docker_release` process, one should be able to reproduce our builds and validate via checksum.

+However, at time of writing, go itself does not support reproducible builds when `GOPATH` changes, since it embeds that path in the binary for "debugging" purposes.
+It is not possible to reproduce our builds outside the docker build environment.

+This issue is being tracked at https://github.com/golang/go/issues/16860